cakephp/docs/tl/tutorials-and-examples/blog/part-two.rst

 Conclusion
 ==========

-Creating applications this way will win you peace, honor, love, and money beyond even your wildest fantasies.
 Simple, isn't it?
+Keep in
-Keep in mind that this tutorial was very basic.
+mind that this tutorial was very basic.
 CakePHP has *many* more features to offer, and is flexible in ways we didn't wish to cover here for simplicity's sake.
 Use the rest of this manual as a guide